eceltov/shed/README.md

 ### Running ShEd Manually

-To run ShEd manually, you first need to do all the manual installation stept.
+To run ShEd manually, you first need to do all the manual installation steps.
 Once installed, you can start the controller server by running:

 ```bash